namdeoankush/kafka-with-kafbatUI/Handson- Track 1.md

 Start a console consumer to read messages from the `data` topic.
 You won't see any messages until you run the command with the `--from-beginning` flag.
-In a new terminal window run follwing:
+In a new terminal window, run the following:
 ```bash
 docker-compose exec broker kafka-console-consumer --bootstrap-server broker:9092 --topic data
 ```